Bezalel Academy of Art and Design, 19 Dec. 2011

 If they are completely new to this, the "voice" will evolve thru the session.
 If you find something really good and interesting half way thru the session, you might want to go back and record the first takes again, with this new found quality,

-Don't second-guess yourself and don't get lost trying out too many things!
+BUT-Don't second-guess yourself and don't get lost trying out too many things!

 You should know what you're looking for, DIRECT you actors, and make decisions while you're still in the studio.

 It's good to have someone to help you keep track of your recordings - a "script girl".

 Number all the dialogue lines in advance, so you can communicate easily with the actor - "let's record line 7 now".